xinzhan/core-services.en/help/interface/exchange.md

 # Exchange Marketplace

 The Exchange Marketplace is a single destination where you can search, browse, select, pay, and download Digital Marketing extensions via apps.
-Apps include data connectors, custom configurations to Adobe's core product, 3rd party applications, and reports.
+Apps include data connectors, custom configurations to Adobe's core product, third-party applications, and reports.

 **[!UICONTROL Experience Cloud]** > **[!UICONTROL Help]** > **[!UICONTROL Exchange]**